Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Introduction

-With the rapid advancement of virtual reality (VR) technologies, VR systems have started to be used widely in various domains and purposes, such as education~\cite{gao2021digital}, entertainment~\cite{bates1992virtual}, healthcare~\cite{halbig2022opportunities} and training~\cite{xie2021review}.
-The quality of user interaction within immersive environments is essential to shape user experience positively.
-An important aspect of user experience is locomotion, which refers to how users move within virtual environments.
-Locomotion affects many factors including user immersion~\cite{bozgeyikli2019locomotion}, task performance~\cite{coomer2018evaluating}, overall comfort~\cite{hombeck2023tell}, and more importantly the cybersickness~\cite{clifton2020effects}.
+With the rapid advancement of virtual reality (VR) technologies, VR systems have started to be used widely in various domains and purposes, such as education~\cite{gao2021digital}, entertainment~\cite{bates1992virtual,ansari2022implementing}, healthcare~\cite{halbig2022opportunities} and training~\cite{xie2021review}.
+The quality of interaction in immersive environments becomes especially important in situations where users' hands are occupied, making handheld controllers impractical.
+Examples include training simulations, field work, or assistive contexts.
+One of the important aspects of user experience is locomotion, which refers to how users move within virtual environments.
+Locomotion affects many factors including user immersion~\cite{bozgeyikli2019locomotion}, task performance~\cite{coomer2018evaluating}, overall comfort~\cite{hombeck2023tell}, and more importantly cybersickness~\cite{clifton2020effects}.
 Among various techniques, teleportation by using handheld controllers remains one of the most widely adopted methods~\cite{prithul2021teleportation}.

-However, hands-free locomotion is particularly important for scenarios where users must keep their hands free, such as during multitasking or for applications focusing on accessibility.
-To address this, researchers proposed different locomotion techniques with varying input modalities, including voice~\cite{ferracani2017natural,calandra2019usability,hombeck2023tell}, gaze~\cite{christou2017steering}, and gesture~\cite{liu2021force}.
-Among those, voice-based systems provide a natural and intuitive alternative, with techniques that include continuous voice-based steering~\cite{hombeck2023tell} and teleportation methods controlled through verbal destination input~\cite{ferracani2017natural,calandra2019usability}.
-However, those previous approaches mainly depend on predefined command sets and rule-based mappings, which require users to speak unnaturally.
-This process restricts the flexibility and intuitiveness of the interaction experience, which can negatively affect user satisfaction, usability, and immersion.
+However, hands-free locomotion is particularly important when users must keep their hands free, such as during multitasking or for applications focusing on accessibility~\cite{monteiro2021hands,prithul2022evaluation}.
+In contexts similar to mobile interaction, speech input is appealing, but it must remain usable despite limitations related to latency, noise, ambiguity, and privacy.
+To address this, researchers proposed different locomotion techniques with varying input modalities.
+These modalities includes voice~\cite{ferracani2017natural,calandra2022comparison,hombeck2023tell}, gaze~\cite{christou2017steering}, and gesture~\cite{calandra2019usability,liu2021force}.
+Among those, voice-based systems provide a natural and intuitive alternative, with techniques that include continuous voice-based steering~\cite{hombeck2023tell} and teleportation methods controlled through verbal destination input~\cite{ferracani2017natural,calandra2022comparison}.
+Many prior voice-based approaches rely on rule-based grammars, predefined destination names, or fixed command sets~\cite{ferracani2017natural,calandra2022comparison,hombeck2023tell}, which can constrain how users phrase requests and introduce additional learning and disambiguation overhead.
+These limitations may reduce flexibility and perceived naturalness, especially in dynamic environments, and can negatively affect user satisfaction, immersion, and usability.